 In 1960 Ross Andersen was appointed conductor and musical director, followed by Geoffrey Beadle in 1968.
 He was succeeded, twenty years later, by Michael Foad and in 2005, Michael Lewis, who also conducts the Snowdown Colliery Welfare Male Voice Choir, was appointed.
 In November 2012, Micheal Lewis passed the baton to Stephen Yarrow, who founded and directs the Pharos Chamber Choir.
 The Society continues to put on two major productions every year and Stephen Yarrow’s debut concert, in March 2013, was Haydn’s masterpiece The Creation.

 In May 1964, Bryan Anderson, Head of Music at Astor Secondary School and Musical Director of the Dover Operatic and Dramatic Society (DODS) brought together a group of singers.
-Specialising in Madrigals and unaccompanied Tudor church music, such as Tallis’ work, they quickly proved popular.
-Four years later, when Bryan moved away organist, Alf ‘Dusty’ Miller, took over the role of conductor until his death in 1981.
+Specialising in Madrigals and unaccompanied Tudor church music, such as Tallis’ work, Bryan Anderson and Friends, as they were called, they quickly proved popular.
+Four years later, when Bryan moved to Bristol, the group continued as the Anderson Singers.
+Alf ‘Dusty’ Miller, took over the role of conductor until his death in 1981.
 The following year the singers were under Ralph Harding, organist at St Peter and St Paul’s Church, River, followed by Ann Wadey, one of the original singers and also the then musical director of many of the Astor Secondary School musicals.

 Ann continued until 1993, when Stephen Yarrow, now organist and choirmaster at St. Mary’s Church, Dover, succeeded her.
 Three years later, however, the Anderson singers gave a ‘Farewell Concert’ at the River Church.
 In February 2003 Stephen Yarrow founded the Pharos Chamber Choir and their first concert was at St Mary’s Church on 25 October that year.
 The guest soloist was Jean Pearson (soprano).